vincejstraub/article-digex-survey/README.md

-## Updates
+## Latest update

-Rolling summary of updates to be ware of (minor edits are documented within notebooks):
+Rolling summary of latest update to be aware of (minor edits are documented within notebooks):

-**Demographics table and plotting setup file 23 Nov 2022**

-- A style file with standards we can use for plotting (e.g. a font for figure labels, a colour palette) has been added to digex_src and a colour palette to all plotting notebooks that we can use for final figures
-- All summary stats for the demographic variables 2-7 are now in 02-digex-summary-statistics

-**Update title  DD Month YYYY**

-Description of update
+**Plotting defaults updated Jan 2023**

+- The column order been updated for `digex-survey-responses-raw.xlsx` to reflect the variable-table.html; i.e., digex_df columns now match the variable-table order
+- The code snippet `mpl.rcParams['figure.dpi'] = 200` has been added to each plotting notebook; change the dpi value to increase the size of figures.

 ___________________________________________